hugohewitt123/hugohewitt123-Programming-ECM1400-Coursework-3/README.md

 it, if anything goes wrong.
 Also do NOT add an extension to the end of the file (as shown in the example above).
 -For the weather city or town, just enter the city or town that you live in the uk, make sure it starts with a capital letter.
 -For the area location, enter the region or city/town or area that you live in the uk, eg. South West or Exeter, and make sure that the starts of the words are capitalised.
 -The regions are:
 	1. Scotland
 	2. Northern Ireland
 	3. Wales
 	4. North East
 	5. North West
 	6. Yorkshire and the Humber
 	7. West Midlands
 	8. East Midlands
 	9. South West
 	10. South East
 	11. East of England
 	12. London
 To be more specific you can put your cicty or council area that you live in, enter your postcode into this BBC site to find your area name: https://www.bbc.co.uk/news/uk-51768274
 ## alarms file:
 This should be a file located in the json_files folder in the code folder (./code/json_files) The file should be set out like this:
 {
 	"alarms": []
 }
 ## notifications file:
 This should be a file located in the json_files folder in the code folder (./code/json_files) The file should be set out like this:
 {
 	"notifications": []
 }
 ## seen file:
 This should be a file located in the json_files folder in the code folder (./code/json_files) The file should be set out like this:
 {
 	"notifications": []
 }

 ## The Log file:
 It is formatted such that at the start of each line will be the time that that event was logged and after will be what is being logged
 Eg: "2020-11-25 23:46:43,716 articles retrieved -- <Response [200]>" or for the html logs: "2020-11-25 23:46:43,803 127.0.0.1
-[25/Nov/2020 23:46:43] [37mGET /index HTTP/1.1[0m 200]" for the website updates
-At the end of the html log (and also the response from the api log) there is the code that the site is giving back Here are a list of codes that can be sent back and what they mean: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes The most common ones: '200 OK', '201 Created', '204 No Content', '304 Not Modified', '400 Bad Request', '401 Unauthorized', '403 Forbidden', '404 Not Found', '409 Conflict' and '500 Internal Server Error'
+[25/Nov/2020 23:46:43] [37mGET /index HTTP/1.1[0m 200]" for the website updates, at the end of the html log (and also the response from the api log) there is the code that the site is giving back Here are a list of codes that can be sent back and what they mean: https://en.wikipedia.org/wiki/List_of_HTTP_status_codes The most common ones: '200 OK', '201 Created', '204 No Content', '304 Not Modified', '400 Bad Request', '401 Unauthorized', '403 Forbidden', '404 Not Found', '409 Conflict' and '500 Internal Server Error'